-5. The SOFA software is provided "as is" and SOFA makes no warranty as to its use or performance.
-SOFA does not and cannot warrant the performance or results which the user may obtain by using the SOFA software.
+5. The SOFA software is provided "as is" and SOFA makes no warranty the performance or results which the user may obtain by using the SOFA software.
 SOFA makes no warranties, express or implied, as to non-infringement of third party rights, merchantability, or fitness for any particular purpose.
-In no event will SOFA be liable to the user for any consequential, incidental, or special damages, including any lost profits or lost savings, even if a SOFA representative has been advised of such damages, or for any claim by any third party.
+In no event will SOFA be liable to the user for any consequential, incidental, or special damages, including any lost profits or lost savings, even if a claim by any third party.